rollvolet/accountancy-export-service/README.md

 ##### Response
 - `201 Created` if the export has been executed succesfully.
 The export generates two CSV files, one containing invoices and another one containing customer information.
 The resulting files are stored in the (mounted) `/share` volume.
 The response body will contain the newly created accountancy export.

+#### PUT /invoice-amounts
+Endpoint that validates and corrects the total amount of invoices by calculating the sum of the invoicelines.

+##### Response
+- `202 Accepted` if the validation is triggered.

 ### Data model
 #### Prefixes